 - to generate funds for a range of environmental purposes.

-In accordance with the WARR legislation, not less than 25% of the forecast levy amount in each year is allocated by the Minister for Environment to the WARR Account.
-Funds in the WARR Account are used for programmes relating to waste management, reduction, reuse and recycling as well as to support the operations of the Waste Authority and the implementation of the WARR and WARR Levy Acts and associated regulations.
+In accordance with the Waste Avoidance and Resource Recovery Act 2007 (WARR Act), not less than 25% of the forecast levy amount in each year is allocated by the Minister for Environment to the WARR Account.
+Funds in the WARR Account are used for programs supporting the Waste Strategy through the Business Plan as well as the operations of the Waste Authority and the implementation of the WARR and WARR Levy Acts and associated regulations.

 A 2011 paper by Paul Schollum through the University.
 The key purpose of the Landfill Levy in Western Australia is to set the price of landfill so that alternatives such as recycling are more cost competitive.
 Ideally, the value of the Landfill Levy should be equal to the environmental costs of landfill (otherwise known as landfill externalities).
 This dissertation has estimated the value of landfill externalities in the Perth Metropolitan Region.